Danny-Money/pingback_implementation/README.md

 pingback_server_v2.py is not complete yet, but has some updated features (getting system info, running terminal commands, planning on automatic retry).
 It does not work with the v1 client, and the v2 client has not yet been uploaded to GitHub.

-pingback_client.py is the v1 client script, is simply asks for the filename & IP address of the server.
+pingback_client.py is the v1 client script, it simply asks for the filename & IP address of the server.

 # Requirements:
 Python 3 (preferably the latest version - 3.12 currently)